 At the end of every year, as digital media companies post their year-end lists about the best or the worst television shows and movies and podcasts.
-As writers tweet threads about their favorite articles they’ve published, I often wonder about everything we failed to remember.
+As writers tweet threads about their favourite articles they’ve published, I often wonder about everything we failed to remember.
 Because most things, and most people, are so simply average that we forget they even exist.
 What about everybody who was completely OK?
 Who slipped through the cracks of these past 12 months because they did nothing special, but nothing that terrible either?

 So, to right a few wrongs, I’ve compiled things—mostly people, but some animals—who had incredibly, jaw-droppingly average 2018s.